Mengovirus

-Mengovirus, also known as Columbia SK virus, mouse Elberfield virus, and Encephalomyocarditisvirus (EMCV), belongs to the genus Cardiovirus which is a member of the Picornaviridae.
+Mengovirus, also known as Columbia SK virus, mouse Elberfield virus, and Encephalomyocarditis virus (EMCV), belongs to the genus Cardiovirus which is a member of the Picornaviridae.
 Its genome is a single stranded positive-sense RNA molecule, making the Mengoviruses a class IV virus under the Baltimore classification system.
 The genome is approximately 8400nt in length, and has 5’ VG protein (Virus genome protein) and a 3’ polyadenine tail.
 Mengovirus was isolated by George W. A. Dick in 1948, in the Mengo district of Entebbe in Uganda, from a captive rhesus monkey that had developed hind limb paralysis.

 Structure

-Mengovirus is a non-enveloped virus which has a nucleocapsid made up of 12 subunits.
+Mengovirus is a non-enveloped virus which has an icosahedral capsid.
 The virion is 30 nm in diameter and displays icosahedral symmetry.

 Gene expression and genome replication

 Once inside a host cell, the Mengovirus genome acts as a piece of mRNA and is directly translated by the host ribosomes in the cytoplasm.
 There is a large un-translated region at the 5’ end of the RNA that has a ribosome binding site, removing the need of a cap.
 A single polypeptide is made and is cleaved into individual proteins by viral proteases.
 The genome is divided into three parts: P1, P2, and P3.
 P1 encodes the virus capsid proteins, P2 and P3 encode genes required for genome replication to occur.
 For replication to occur an intermediate double-stranded RNA molecule is made to be used as a template for the production of positive sense genomes.